pengfei99/FeatureEngineering/README.md

 erratically in production.
 This is because the model got trained on information from the future that it won’t have during serving!

+### 3.2.2 Situations that you need a feature store

+#### Case 1 some feature value is unknown of the users

+In some case, when clients requesting predictions, they can't supply all the feature values.
+For example, the music recommendation model needs the feature such as the songs that the client has listened last 30 days.
+The client can't provide these feature values.
+In this case, the feature store is essential to inject the feature values into incoming prediction requests.

+#### Case 2 Avoid data duplication

+The second situation is to prevent unnecessary copies of the data.
+For example, consider that you have a feature that is computationally expensive and is used in multiple ML models.
+Rather than using a transform function and storing the transformed feature in multiple ML training datasets, it is much more efficient and maintainable to store it in a centralized repository.

+**Be careful about this — the increased efficiency may not be worth the increased complexity.**

+#### Case 3 Features which are continually improved

+For feature that is continually improved, a feature store is essential too.
+For example, for the recommendation model, we have an embedding of a song, artist, and user.
+The user and song embeddings are updated on a daily basis.
+To ensure the accuracy, the model needs to be re-trained with the new feature values periodically (e.g. daily, weekly).
+The training code will need to fetch the values of this feature that align with the training labels and the latest version of the embedding algorithm.
+This has to be done efficiently and easily across all labels.
+And this has to be done across the tens or hundreds of features used by the model.
+The feature store makes periodic model re-training on hard-to-compute, frequently improved features exceptionally useful.

 # 4. Existing feature store